 However, the nearby French troops are not nearly as sanguine.
 The French troops begin to panic - in fact, the situation is known as the "Panic of Bulson" due to French troops fleeing a portion of the line on Bulson ridge 10 km (6.2 miles) behind the river.
 Any French chance to pierce the German bridgehead or even contain it is lost within the opening hours due to this panic and slow reflexes by the Supreme Allied Headquarters.

-Northeast of Namur, Belgium, the French 2nd and 3rd Light Mechanized Divisions fight the 3rd and 4th Panzer Divisions of German XVI Corps of 6th Army.
+Northeast of Namur, Belgium, the French 2nd and 3rd Light Mechanized Divisions fight the 3rd and 4th Panzer Divisions of the German XVI Corps of the 6th Army.
 There is fierce fighting with many destroyed tanks throughout the day.
-The French tanks line up in a long line to cover the Gembloux gap, a strategy which fails.
+The French tanks line up in a long line to cover the Gembloux gap, a strategy that fails.
 The Germans prevail through sheer numbers.
 While many German tanks are disabled, the Wehrmacht retains possession of the battlefield and many of them can be repaired; the French, however, incur staggering tank losses (roughly 105 tanks lost), with all complete write-offs.
-The French retreat to a defensive positions at Gembloux.
+The French retreat to a defensive position at Gembloux.

 The Germans take Liege.

 German ground troops link with the paratroopers holding the bridges at Moerdijk, a rare success for the airborne troops.
 The 9th Panzer Division of 18th Army breaks into "Fortress Holland" and is approaching Rotterdam from the south.
 The 22nd Flieger Division holds key bridges in the city.
 The Germans are approaching the Nieuwe Maas River.

 At the Afsluitdijk in the far north, German troops advance after 62 Luftwaffe planes bomb Fort Kornwerderzand, losing four of their number.
 The assault fails completely, with heavy German casualties.